Our nation has a debt to pay: To honor our wounded and fallen warriors from ALL conflicts.

 U.S. Army Veteran – Command Sergeant Major - Iraq Veteran

-Dave Jenkins, is an active US Army CSM how has given 35 years of service throughout his Army career.
+Dave Jenkins, is a retired US Army CSM how has given 25 years of service throughout his Army career.
 He was born at Fort Bragg and raised in Altoona, PA.
 He has served with distinction with both conventional Army units and SOF throughout his Army service.
-Dave began his active Army duty in June of 1982 and completed Field Artillery School at Fort Sill OK and was subsequently assigned to his Army unit in Germany.
+Dave began his Army duty in June of 1982 and completed Field Artillery School at Fort Sill OK and was subsequently assigned to his Army unit in Germany.
 In 1984, Dave was re-assigned to the 82nd Airborne at Fort Bragg NC as a 105mm gunner-section chief and in 1988 attended the newly established JFKSWC Special Forces Orientation Training 21-day course.
 Upon selection, Dave received further training as a 18B Special Forces weapons SGT and became a SFQC graduate.
 Upon completion of the SFQC, Dave was re-assigned to the 7th SFG(A) at Fort Bragg NC and Fort Davis-Clayton Panama, C 3/7 SFG(A) from 1989-1999 where he participated in Operation Just Cause, Promote Liberty and many other, JCETs and counter-narcotics missions throughout the SOUTHCOM AOR.

 Dave has held the duties of 18B junior- senior weapons SGT, HALO-Sniper Team Leader, assault force team member, 18F Asst-Intel Ops SGT, Military Observer Mission Ecuador-Peru JTF SGM, 18Z Special Forces Detachment Team Sergeant, First Sergeant to HHS 1/321 FAR, the Army’s only airborne droppable 155mm unit located at Fort Bragg.
 Selected for SGM in 2003 from a short stint in the 25th ID Hawaii, Dave attended and graduated from USASMA Class 54 and was thereafter reassigned back to the 18th Airborne Corp Artillery at Fort Bragg as the Fire Support Sergeant Major.
 In 2004, he was deployed to Iraq where he became an advisor to the Iraqi Security Forces during combat operations throughout Baghdad.